Fire and Emergency New Zealand: Public safety campaigns

 In 2021, a three-minute television advertisement was carried out, taking up the entire advertisement break on television.
 It featured a family trying to escape their house, focusing on the need for an escape plan and how a house fire can become deadly in three minutes.
 Between 25 and 28 October, a three-step escape plan campaign was on television, TVNZ+ and radio, encouraging people to create an escape plan in three minutes – create a first escape route, a second escape route, and a meeting place.

-Between 7 March and April, an advertisement was created by FCB for Fire and Emergency NZ with the message "Firefighters Don’t Like Fire Movies", saying that fires in the real world spread much faster than in movies, which means that people do not have the time to plan the heroic escapes seen in film.
+Throughout March and April 2021, an advertisement was created by FCB for Fire and Emergency NZ with the message "Firefighters Don’t Like Fire Movies", saying that fires in the real world spread much faster than in movies, which means that people do not have the time to plan the heroic escapes seen in film.
 There was also a Te Reo version for Whakaata Māori.

-Between 27 November 2022 and 7 January 2023, Fire and Emergency NZ rolled out a social media advertising campaign named "You're cooked" where people under the influence of alcohol cook recipes given to them.
+Between 27 November 2022 and 7 January 2023, Fire and Emergency NZ rolled out a social media advertising campaign named "You're cooked", where people under the influence of alcohol cook recipes given to them.
 It had the goal of teaching people how easy it is to start a fire while intoxicated.

-On 15 August 2023 Fire and Emergency NZ a carried out a controlled house fire live on the Seven Sharp television show with the purpose of teaching viewers about dangers of lithium-ion batteries and how quickly fires spread.
-The fire was started from an electric scooter, and the house was in Levin, which was designated for demolition before the broadcast.
+On 15 August 2023, Fire and Emergency NZ a carried out a controlled house fire live on the Seven Sharp television show with the purpose of teaching viewers about dangers of lithium-ion batteries and how quickly fires spread.
+The fire was started from an electric scooter, and the house, Levin, had been designated for demolition before the broadcast.